A named Graft from a directory

 regraft diff — see both directions

-# What you changed since vendoring (against the pinned baseline)
+# What you changed since copying the code in

 regraft diff